ZEN checkout integration

 Enabling payment methods

 You can find all available payment methods in your ZEN panel in the Store settings option.
 You can turn them ON and OFF at any time according to your preferences.
 The methods which logos are colorful are the ones enabled.
-On the checkout page, your customers will only see the methods which are turned ON.
+On the checkout page, your customers will only see the methods which are turned ON

 Instant Payment Notification

-- In the Credentials tab in the ZEN panel, you can provide the IPN URL address.
-See how to get integration credentials.
+1. In the Credentials tab in the Merchant panel, you can provide the IPN URL address.

-- If you are using the API integration or the Checkout integration with each request, you can provide a customIpnUrl for this request as an optional field.
-If you leave this field blank, ZEN will use the IPN URL address from pt.
-1.
+2. If you are using API Integration or Paywall Integration with each request, you can provide a customIpnUrl for this request as an optional field.
+If you leave this field blank, ZEN will use the IPN URL address from point 1.
+To verify whether the IPN is sent by ZEN, you should use the IPN API Secret.
+Note: You should create a hash for particular values using sha256 and compare the result with the hashed values of the received IPN.

-- To verify whether the IPN is sent by ZEN, you should use the IPN API Secret.
+1. To verify whether the IPN is sent by ZEN, you should use the IPN API Secret.
 See how to get integration credentials.

 Note: You should use hash for particular values using sha256 and compare the result with the hashed values of the received IPN.